radius-project/docs/docs/content/concepts/connectors-concept/_index.md

 ### Connector

-In the app definition, a developer defines a Mongo connector (`dbconnector`) that references the CosmosDB resource.
+In the app definition, a developer defines a Mongo connector, `dbconnector`, that references the CosmosDB resource.

 {{< rad file="snippets/corerp-connector-example.bicep" embed=true marker="//CONNECTOR" >}}